AmulyaWalimbe/Task01---Descriptive-Stats/README.md

 ## Summary of findings

-See `FINDINGS.md` for the full write-up.
+See `Findings of Task 01.pdf` for the full write-up.
 Headline points:

 - Total ad spend across the dataset is about **$262 million** (using range midpoints).
 The top 10 spending pages account for about